2015 Pacific typhoon season: Retirement

-After the season the Typhoon Committee retired the names Soudelor, Mujigae, Koppu and Melor from the naming lists, and in February 2017, the names were subsequently replaced with Saudel, Surigae, Koguma and Cempaka for future seasons, respectively.
+After the season, at their 48th Session in 2016 the ESCAP/WMO Typhoon Committee announced that the names Soudelor, Mujigae, Koppu and Melor were removed from the naming lists due to the number of deaths and amount of damages each one caused, and they will not be used again for another typhoon name.
+In February 2017, the names were subsequently replaced by Saudel, Surigae, Koguma and Cempaka for future seasons, respectively.